aportela/simple-fs-cache/README.md

     $cache = new \aportela\SimpleFSCache\Cache(parent::$logger, \aportela\SimpleFSCache\CacheFormat::TXT, $cachePath, false);

     $data = "this is the data to store in cache";
+    // you can use another hash algorithm if you don't trust that MD5 value is unique
     $cacheUniqueIdentifier = md5($data);

     if ($cache->save($cacheUniqueIdentifier, $data)) {